BSc(Hons) Urban Planning

 Show your work to friends, family and potential employers at the annual degree show.

-We encourage you to do formative work, eg practice tests, to prepare for these assessments.
+We encourage you to do formative work, eg draft reports, to prepare for these assessments.
 This doesn't count towards your final marks but the feedback should help you enhance your final mark.

 Support is available if you have difficulties with numeracy, IT, literacy and study skills.